Using Cloud DLP to scan BigQuery data

 dlp_googleapis_date_1234567890.
 If you specify an existing table, findings are appended to it.

-(Optional) On the Review page, examine the details of your job.
+Optional: On the Review page, examine the details of your job.
+If needed, adjust the previous settings.

 After the Cloud DLP job completes, you are redirected to the job details page, and you're notified by email.
 You can view the results of the scan on the job details page, or you can click the link to the Cloud DLP job details page in the job completion email.

-To learn more about inspecting BigQuery and other storage repositories for sensitive data using Cloud DLP, see the following topics in the Cloud DLP documentation:
+Learn more about inspecting BigQuery and other storage repositories for sensitive data using Cloud DLP.

-If you want to redact or otherwise de-identify the sensitive data that the Cloud DLP scan found, see:
+If you want to redact or otherwise de-identify the sensitive data that the Cloud DLP scan found, see the following:

 - De-identifying sensitive data in the Cloud DLP documentation